Find out what we’re working on and how you can get involved

 The Neurodiversity Alliance

-This project is focused on creating and evaluating peer support models for neurodivergent adolescents in mainstream secondary schools.
+This project involves creating and evaluating peer support materials for neurodivergent young people in mainstream secondary schools.

 Charting the impact of bilingualism for autistic children